efornara/frt/doc/Compile.md

 <https://downloads.tuxfamily.org/godotengine>

-_NOTE: At the moment, only Godot 2 is implemented and only Godot 2.1.6-stable has been tested._

-Here it is assumed that the top directory of the Godot source is `~/godot`.
+Here it is assumed that the top directory of the Godot source is ~/godot.

 Go to the platform directory and clone this repository: